Soil and Plant Scientists

 Feb 21, 2021 at 06:10 PM

-arturo F (Likely) says
+arturo F (Moderate) says

 The use of drones, automated real-time pcr, automated tractors, apps that identify diseases and pests, makes use of fewer university personnel and more specialized technical personnel.